ThanakornJP/TradeStudy/fx.rockzfx.md

     3. Over-extended continuation
         1. How does it look like

-        The idea is to spot `extreme in the market`, and believe that there will be `exhaustion` after the great push.
+        The idea is to spot `extreme push in the market`, and believe that there will be `exhaustion` after the great push.
 Make an entry at the early pullback
-        `Note` most of the time, we trade with the trend.
+        `Patter` more often than not it is: push (wave 1) --> pull (wave 2) --> `extreme push (wave 3)` --> pull (entry) `Note` most of the time, we trade with the trend.
 This time, we take countertrend in short period of time
         ![Over-extended continuation](over-extended-continuation.png)

-        2. Formation
+        2. Formation -- not really clear, so let's see sample
             1. Momentum shift
             2. Clear exhausion

         3. Sample 1